 - collecting and forwarding the data subject applications to the data controller;

-- transmit the responses given by data controllers in relation to data subject applications; and
+- transmitting the responses given by data controllers in relation to data subject applications; and

 - carrying out actions and operations related to the Registry on behalf of the data controller.